 Hospice & Palliative Care Fellowship Program

-The Hospice and Palliative Medicine Fellowship is committed to addressing the critical palliative care gap in both adult and pediatric medicine that exists in Utah and the Intermountain West.
-This fellowship is hosted in the Department of Internal Medicine; while the fellow will have opportunities to work in a wide variety of hospitals in our large catchment area.
+Welcome to the University of Utah HealthCare Hospice and Palliative Medicine Fellowship Program!
+Thank you for your interest in our acclaimed fellowship.
+We offer a diverse practice setting enviornment.
+This fellowship is hosted in the Department of Internal Medicine; and the fellow will have opportunities to work in a wide variety of hospitals and disciplines in our large catchment area.

 The University of Utah Medical Center, George E. Wahlen VA Medical Center, Intermountain Medical Center, and Primary Children's Hospital provide comprehensive health care services over a seven state area, including portions of Arizona, Wyoming, Montana, Idaho, Nevada, Colorado, and rural Utah, or approximately 15 percent of the US land mass.
 A substantial portion of Utah’s population resides outside of the Wasatch front, where the majority of tertiary care services are available.
 Approximately one-quarter of the population lives in rural or frontier areas.

-At the University Hospital, the fellow will work on an inpatient consultation service with a full-time palliative medicine physician and HPNA board certified APRN's, as well as other nurse practitioners, a social worker, and a chaplain.
+At the University Hospital, the fellow will work on an inpatient consultation service with an interdisciplinary team including physicians, advanced practice clinicians, social workers and chaplains.
 The University Hospital is a tertiary care multispecialty trauma hospital and transplant center.
-On this rotation, the fellow will be exposed to the full spectrum of chronic disease trajectories, including cardiac, neurologic, geriatric, organ transplant, cirrhosis, cancer, and pulmonary patients.
+On this rotation, the fellow will be exposed to the full spectrum of serious illness with varying trajectories, including cardiac, neurologic, geriatric, organ transplant, gastrointestinal, cancer, and pulmonary patients.

 The Huntsman Cancer Institute at the University of Utah (HCI) is a NCI designated Comprehensive Cancer Center, with exposure to a variety of cancers, end of life care, and treatment related conditions.
-The palliative care, known as Supportive Oncology & Survivorship (SOS) team sees patients from diagnosis through survivorship, disease recurrence, or end of life.
-The SOS team also includes pain management and psychiatric physicians, as well as a team of HPNA certified APRNs.
+The Palliative Care team, known as Supportive Oncology & Survivorship (SOS) sees patients from diagnosis through survivorship, disease recurrence, or end of life.
+The SOS team also includes pain management and psychiatric physicians, as well as a team of board certified Advanced Practice Clinicians.

-The HPM fellow will have a continuity clinic at either HCI or in a chronic serious illness clinic at University Hospital, where s/he will be supervised by attending physicians who are palliative medicine board-certified, with expertise in oncology, psychiatry, and pain management.
+The HPM fellow will have a continuity clinic at either HCI or in a chronic serious illness clinic at University Hospital, where s/he will be supervised by attending physicians who are board certified in Hospice and Palliative Medicine, with expertise in oncology, psychiatry, and pain management.
 In addition, the fellow will participate in a pain clinic at the University Pain Management Center, a one month rotation.
 During this rotation, the fellow will participate in the work up and management of a variety of chronic pain patients who are followed with a multidisciplinary team, including psychologists and physical therapists.

 Primary Children’s Hospital (PCH) is a tertiary referral hospital, with approximately 150 new palliative care referrals per year.
 Because PCH is the only tertiary care hospital for children in a five-state area, the full spectrum of pediatric complex chronic conditions are well represented.
 PCH also has a well-established palliative care program, Rainbow Kids, caring for over 1,500 children since its inception in 2007.
 Nearly 50 percent are still alive and being followed within the program to date.